MagnetForensics/rust-lzxpress/README.md

 heavily emphasizes low CPU cost.
 It is mainly used by Microsoft features or protocols such as Microsoft Windows hibernation file, [Microsoft SMB protocol](https://ftp.samba.org/pub/unpacked/samba_master/lib/compression/lzxpress.c) or even [Microsoft Windows 10 compressed memory management](https://www.fireeye.com/content/dam/fireeye-www/blog/pdfs/finding-evil-in-windows-10-compressed-memory-wp.pdf).

-`decompress` is an easy to use function for simple use cases.
+`decompress`/`compress` are an easy to use functions for simple use cases.

 ### Example ###
 Cargo.toml: